 This fish is accurately named.

-We’ll admit, we were a little skeptical going in—does good lobster really need beets?
+We’ll admit, we were a little skeptical going in - does good lobster really need beets?
 Does everything need beets in this town?
 Gonna give it an unqualified YES.
 Damn this was delicious.
 Every element stood on its own (there was some top-of-the-line burrata in there for good measure) and they reached higher highs together.
 There were like four colors of beets in there, and each had a slightly different flavor of awesome.
-A heck of a dish.

-Let’s take a look at the ingredient list—hmmm, fish, mussels, squid, shrimp, potatoes, applewood smoked bacon.
+Let’s take a look at the ingredient list - fish, mussels, squid, shrimp, potatoes, applewood smoked bacon.
 Sounds pretty money?
 It is.
 Apparently the “fish” is whatever crudo they have extra of, so you know it’s quality.
-The broth is somewhere between New England and Manhattan in color—a nice orange.
+The broth is somewhere between New England and Manhattan in color - a nice orange.
 Let’s just start pumping this out at seafood joints across the city and people will be hailing “San Francisco chowder” in no time.
-It’s just $5 at happy hour, so if we lived in the area we’d have it once a week.
+It’s just $5 at Happy Hour, so if we lived in the area we’d have it once a week.